-More than a third of all the food produced in the world goes to waste but it is possible through easy, practical steps to play your role and save food as well as other products.
+More than a third of all the food produced in the world goes to waste but it is possible through easy, practical steps to play your role in reducing this waste.

-Everything we consume has a climate impact and by acting smarter together we can reduce, reuse and recycle sources of waste to achieve a safe climate future and restore our natural world.
+Everything we consume has a climate impact, but by acting together we can reduce, reuse and recycle sources of waste to achieve a safe climate future.

 Reduce Food Waste

-By taking steps to save food we can reduce an emission source the same size as 37 million cars, protect the environment, and ultimately have more money to spend each week (Source)
+By taking steps to save food we can achieve an emissions reduction equivalent to taking 529 million cars off the road, protect the environment, and ultimately have more money to spend each week (Source)

-Use these simple steps daily to reduce food waste from this guide from the EPA.
+Use these simple steps to reduce food waste with this guide from the EPA.

-Reduce waste while eating out with these great tips from I Value Food.
+Reduce waste while dining out with these great tips from I Value Food.

-Fight food waste at high school or college by joining the Food Recovery Network, the largest student movement fighting food waste and hunger in America.
+Fight food waste at your high school, college or professional workplace by joining the Food Recovery Network, an organization helping fight food waste and hunger in America.